ppommer/thread-scheduling/README.md

-# Thread Scheduling
+# Thread Scheduling Simulation

 Syntax: `threadsched -n <N Threads> -t <time step> -q <time quantum> -a <algorithm>`

-The number of threads defines how many threads will be run in the simulation\
+_N Threads_ defines how many threads will be run in the simulation\
-The time step defines ...\
+_time step_ step defines ...\
-The time quantum defines the time steps in which a clock is counted up (starting with 0).\
+_time quantum_ defines the time steps in which a clock is counted up (starting with 0).\
+_algorithm_ defines the scheduling algorithm used to handle the threads
+  - _RR_ = Round Robin
+  - _PRR_ = Priority Round Robin

 ## Example outputs